BhallaLab/almirah/docs/source/user-guide.rst

 ----------------

-To retrieve a subset of files that match certain tags, provide the criterions as keyword arguments to :meth:`~napi.Layout.get_files` and napi will return the :class:`~napi.File` objects of passing files:
+To retrieve a subset of files that match certain tags, provide the criterions as keyword arguments to :meth:`~almirah.Layout.get_files` and almirah will return the :class:`~almirah.File` objects of passing files:

 .. code-block:: python